Dog Breed Directory

 Demodectic Mange

-Skin disease caused by Demodex mites.
+Skin disease caused by Demodex mites, often in puppies or immunocompromised dogs.

 Symptoms: